Spreads/Spreads/README.md

     let repeated = sparseSeries.Repeat()
     let filled = sparseSeries.Fill(0.0)

-The returned series contain infinite number of values defined for any key, but the values from non-observed keys are calculated on demand and do not take any space.
+The returned series contains infinite number of values defined for any key, but the values from non-observed keys are calculated on demand and do not take any space.